Central Western railway line: Branch lines

 Blair Athol had the first Rail ambulance in Queensland.
 Blair Athol coal, considered the best steaming coal in Queensland, was railed to Mount Isa via Winton and Hughenden in the 1960s, a distance of 1,510 km.

 Jericho – Yaraka, 271 km.
 Opened to Blackall 114 km in 1908, the line was extended as part of the Great Western Railway proposal between 1913 – 1917, with Yaraka becoming the terminus when construction halted due to difficulties in obtaining materials and labour due to the First World War.
 Intended to reach Windorah, construction never resumed.
-The line closed in 2005.
+The line closed in 2005 with the rails being lifted that same year.
 Blackall had one of the last Rail ambulances in Queensland, withdrawn in 1990.

 Aramac Tramway, 66 km.
 Aramac was one of the few existing settlements in the region when the Central West line was being constructed, but that line maintained its due west path and was built well south of the town.
 After unsuccessfully lobbying for the State to build a line, the Aramac Shire Council funded what was technically a tramway (but built to QR standards), providing the line to Barcaldine which opened in July 1913.
 The line was invaluable during wet weather, as the heavy clay 'black soil' became impassable for days after rain.
 Once an all-weather road was provided, the line was seen as a burden on rate payers and closed in 1975.

 Winton – Springvale - Construction started on a line heading south west from Winton as part of the Great Western Railway proposal in 1912, and about 40 km was built before work halted in 1917.
 Although construction resumed in 1920, it was again abandoned without ever being opened for traffic, and was dismantled as a work creation program in the 1930s depression.